kenneth-brook/ttl-cache-proxy/README.md

 - Keep service responsive during upstream turbulence (stale-if-error)
 - Make behavior visible and demo-friendly (headers + metrics)

-If you can ship this cleanly, you can ship API gateways, ingestion workers, and “real” production services.

 ---

 ## Features